Piblokto/WebsiteInfo/README.md

 Otherwise you can create an alias in your .bash_profile or .zshrc for `alias websiteinfo='python3 location/of/script.py'`

+To use the script properly you will require an IPInfo API key which you can get for [free](https://ipinfo.io/).
+Then paste this key into line 12 of the script.

 ### Usage
 Depending on how you've installed it usage will vary.
 As I'm not too versed with bash scripts, I'm open to any pull requests with automated setup scripts.